Get your Instant Video Cost Calculator now!

 Get a clear picture of what you want to use your video for.
 Doing so can serve as a roadmap to guide you safely to your destination, marketing-wise.
 Moreover, defining your goals will help you decide the types of videos that fit your purposes better, outline what it’s all for, and measure your marketing strategy’s success as well.

 Ask yourself: Are you using video to drive traffic to your website or to your YouTube channel page?
 Do you want to generate new leads?
 Is your ultimate goal to create brand awareness or are you looking to increase your conversions?
 What is your target audience?
-Do you want to use a corporate video to promote your business?
+Do you want to promote your business?
+Maybe you need something specific for your niche?

 Not all YouTube metrics matter to your goals and target audience, so you have to figure out which ones to focus on.
 Each of these stats gives you a wide variety of useful information about your video’s performance.
 So, it’s fundamental to get acquainted with each YouTube Analytics metric to truly understand what they are measuring and what that means for you.